Cavalry in the American Civil War: Organization

 The United States Army (known also as the Regular Army) before the Civil War utilized the regiment as the principal unit of maneuver and training for its cavalry forces.
 There were five regiments of mounted soldier: the 1st and 2nd Dragoon regiments, the Regiment of Mounted Riflemen, and the 1st and 2nd Cavalry regiments.
-Each were similarly organized with ten companies (or troops), one troop commanded by a captain with a number of other commissioned and non-commissioned officers (NCOs) for around a hundred soldiers each.
+They were similarly organized with ten companies (later renamed troops), each company commanded by a captain with a number of other commissioned and non-commissioned officers (NCOs) for around a hundred soldiers each.
 Two troops were further combined to form a squadron for five total.
 A regiment was commanded by a colonel (assisted by a lieutenant colonel and three majors) and included a staff which operated as part of the regimental headquarters.

 When a sixth regiment (3rd Cavalry) was founded in May 1861, it instead constituted twelve troops for a total of 1,278 soldiers.
 This included a permanent battalion structure with two squadrons to a battalion and each battalion with its own commanding officer and staff.
 Regiments raised by the states under the United States Volunteers mirrored the organization of the 3rd Cavalry starting in July.
-In August, Congress renumbered the Regular Army's mounted forces as the 1st through 6th Cavalry regiments.
+In August, Congress renumbered the Regular Army's mounted forces as the 1st through 6th cavalry regiments.
 Then in July 1862 all cavalry regiments were reorganized around the twelve-troop model and the permanent battalion structure removed.
-Continued adjustments to the number of soldiers per regiment and troop made throughout the early part of the war were finalized in April 1863, when the authorized strength for a Union cavalry regiment was set at between 1,040 to 1,156.
+Continued adjustments to the number of soldiers per regiment and troop made throughout the early part of the war were finalized in April 1863, when the authorized strength for a Union cavalry regiment was set at between 1,040 and 1,156.
 Although permanent battalions were removed, Union forces continued to operate in the field as squadrons and battalions.
-Independent battalions and companies of the Volunteers were also formed throughout the war.
+Independent battalions and companies of volunteers were also formed throughout the war.

 The Confederates organized their cavalry regiments along the same principles as the old Regular Army regiments with ten companies.
-In November 1861 each company was to have at minimum sixty privates, later increased to eighty in October 1862, also commanded by a captain with a number of other officers and NCOs.
+In November 1861, each company was to have at minimum sixty privates, later increased to eighty in October 1862, also commanded by a captain with a number of other officers and NCOs.
 Each regiment was commanded by a colonel, assisted by a lieutenant colonel and a major, with its own regimental staff.
 As with Union forces, the Confederates also formed independent battalions and companies of cavalry forces, and many partisan groups were formed which operated both within and outside of Confederate territory.
 Additionally, at least one cavalry legion was formed early in the war by combining infantry and artillery forces into one large regiment, but the concept was soon abandoned for being too unwieldy.